DavidPurdy1/ece434-homework/hw04/README.md

 2. Write a C or python program that toggles a GPIO port as fast as it can.
 Measure the speed with an oscilloscope and compare with your previous measurements.
 Try toggling with no usleep.
 Is it faster?

-## i2c via kernal driver
+## i2c via kernel driver
-Read tmp101 sensors using the kernal driver
+Read tmp101 sensors using the kernel driver
 Write a progam that reads the temperature from the kernal driver and prints it to the console.

 ## control LED matrix via browser